ethstorage/ethstorage-sdk/spec.md

     - `key` (string): The key of the data.
     - `type` (number): File upload mode, 1 for calldata, 2 for blob
     - `content` (Buffer|File, optional): The content to be uploaded, which can be either a Buffer or a File.
+    - `chunkHashes` (string[], optional): The chunk hashes corresponding to the content.
+If this parameter exists, no request to retrieve the hashes will be triggered.
     - `gasIncPct` (number, optional): The parameter is used to specify the percentage increase on the current default gas.
 For example, if the current default gas is 100 gwei and `gasIncPct` is set to 20, then the final gas will be 120 gwei.